 Fall Hiking – Lighted Trails

 Even if there is snow on the ground, you can still hike in the parks!
 See in-park trail mileage below.
 Three Rivers also has miles of regional trails available for walking in the winter.
-See complete winter regional trail maintenance information listed by city or by trail.
+See complete winter trail maintenance information.

 Please note: Hiking is not permitted on cross-country ski trails.

 - Baker: 9.8 miles (1-mile campground road plowed/packed; 5.2 miles packed)

 - Carver: 5.3 miles